Omari Kimweri

 Omari Idd Kimweri (born 22 September 1982) is a Tanzanian-Australian professional boxer who challenged for the WBC strawweight title in 2017.
-As an amateur he represented Tanzania in the 2006 Commonwealth Games.
+As an amateur he represented Tanzania in the 2006 Commonwealth Games, after which he defected to Australia.

 Professional career

 Kimweri has most commonly fought at light-flyweight and flyweight, fighting for and winning several regional titles.
-He defeated Randy Petalcorin by split decision to win the WBC Silver flyweight title in April 2016, earning a WBC world title opportunity.
+He defeated Randy Petalcorin in a controversial split decision to win the WBC Silver flyweight title in April 2016, earning a WBC world title opportunity.
 He opted to drop weight class to strawweight and challenged WBC champion Wanheng Menayothin in June 2017, but lost by unanimous decision.